LaxarJS/laxar/docs/manuals/events.md

 For example, the message display widget could be added to gather and display validation messages to the user, simply by hooking it up to the same resource and processing its `"didValidate"` events.
 Even if some widgets do not support the validation pattern, they can still be used, only that their validation would have to be handled by the server upon submission of the registration form.

-Validation and other patterns are described in the following paragraph below.
+Validation and other patterns are described in the following section.

 <a name="pattern-reference"></a>
 ## Pattern Reference

-A few event patterns are supported directly by LaxarJS, while others are described in the _LaxarJS Patterns_ library.
+A few event patterns are supported directly by LaxarJS, while others are described in the _[LaxarJS Patterns](https://github.com/LaxarJS/laxar_patterns#laxarjs-patterns)_ library.
 Have a good look at all of them before coming up with your own patterns, in order to maximize the synergy of your widgets, especially when aiming for reuse.